lsegal/yard/docs/Tags.md

         @abstract Subclass and override {#run} to implement a custom Threadable class.

   * `@attr`: Declares an attribute from the docstring of a class.
-Meant to be used on Struct classes (classes that inherit Struct).
+Meant to be used on Struct classes only (classes that inherit Struct).

         @attr [Types] attribute_name a full description of the attribute

   * `@attr_reader`: Declares a readonly attribute from the docstring of a class.
-    Meant to be used on Struct classes (classes that inherit Struct).
+    Meant to be used on Struct classes only (classes that inherit Struct).
 See `@attr`.

         @attr_reader [Types] name description of a readonly attribute

   * `@attr_writer`: Declares a writeonly attribute from the docstring of class.
-    Meant to be used on Struct classes (classes that inherit Struct).
+    Meant to be used on Struct classes only (classes that inherit Struct).
 See `@attr`.

         @attr_writer [Types] name description of writeonly attribute